Ricoh GR II vs Leica TL2

 |Sony NEX-5« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony NEX-5|

-Both the GR II and the TL2 are recent models that feature in their makers' current product line-up.
+Both the GR II and the TL2 are recent models that are part of the current product line-up.
 The GR II replaced the earlier Ricoh GR, while the TL2 followed on from the Leica TL.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Leica websites.

 Review summary: Ricoh GR II vs Leica TL2

 So what is the bottom line?
 Is there a clear favorite between the Ricoh GR II and the Leica TL2?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Ricoh GR II: